dariober/ASCIIGenome/docs/examples.rst

     <iframe width="640" height="360" src="https://www.youtube.com/embed/gaXdrePaB80" frameborder="1" allowfullscreen></iframe>

-This are two bigWig files of ChIP-Seq profiles.
+Here there are two bigWig files of ChIP-Seq profiles.
 The corresponding peak regions are separately loaded.
-After loading two bigWig files, the following operations are executed at the command prompt:
+The following operations are executed at the command prompt:

 * Change track height to 12 lines each.